Martins6/openweb-ui-configs/README.md

 **Important Notes**:
 - First startup may take 5-10 minutes for database initialization and model downloads
-- All required dependencies (crewai, exa-py, etc.) are pre-installed
+- All required dependencies are pre-installed
 - Functions must still be added manually through the interface

 #### Option 2: Standard Docker Installation